-- submits recommendations to the Board with regard to the appointment and the remuneration of the members of the Board and Executive Management; - identifies and nominates, for the approval of the Board, candidates for filling vacancies as they arise; - advises on appointment proposals originating from shareholders; - periodically assesses the composition and size of the Board and submits recommendations to the Board with regard to any change, and - drafts and submits a remuneration report to the Board, including proposals regarding the remuneration policy and recommendations based on its findings.
+- submits recommendations to the Board with regard to the appointment and the remuneration of the members of the Board and Executive Management; - identifies and nominates, for the approval of the Board, candidates for filling vacancies as they arise: - advises on appointment proposals originating from shareholders; - periodically assesses the composition and size of the Board and submits recommendations to the Board with regard to any change, and - drafts and submits a remuneration report to the Board, including proposals regarding the remuneration policy and recommendations based on its findings.

-In 2020, the Nomination and Remuneration Committee met three times: on March 18, and on September 22, via videoconference call, with all Committee members present, and on November 16, via videoconference call, with two members present.
+In 2021, the Nomination and Remuneration Committee met four times: on March 16, on May 21, and on December 7, via videoconference call, with all Committee members present; and on September 22, in Greece, with all members present.